-“A non-foliated metamorphic limestone composed of recrystallized carbonate minerals, most commonly calcite or dolomite.”
+“A non-foliated metamorphic limestone composed of recrystallised carbonate minerals, most commonly calcite or dolomite.”

 Purbeck Marble from Dorset features in most of the southern cathedrals; County Durham’s black Frosterley Marble has decorated churches for over seven centuries – but most of England’s marble has been imported, mainly from Italy.
 From statues to decorative detail and on to more substantial block-work, marble continues to add both classical elegance and shimmering detail to our buildings and structures.

-There’s more to stone than external buiding blocks.
+There’s more to stone than external building blocks.
 Stone is as important inside a building as it is out.
 And cleaning or restoring, say, an Adam’s fireplace, exposed brickwork, the ornate detailing of historic and contemporary interiors or the polished stone of a modern floor will also benefit from our specialist skills.